Overig

 What dishes can be made with brunoise?

-Cutting the Brunoise apple
+Cutting a Brunoise apple

-Cut the brunoise onion
+Cut Brunoise onion

 Cutting a brunoise onion requires some precision and skill.
-Start by choosing a firm onion and cutting off the root ends.
-Then cut the onion in half and peel off the outer layer.
-Now cut the onion into slices of about 2-3 mm thick.
-Then cut the slices into strips of the same width.
-Finally, cut the strips into small cubes of approximately 2-3 mm in size.
-Make sure the cubes are even and the same size so that they cook evenly and give a consistent texture to your dish.
-The brunoise onion is a versatile ingredient that can be used in sauces, stews, soups and much more.
+Start by choosing a firm onion and trimming off the root ends.
+Then, halve the onion and peel off the outer layer.
+Now, cut the onion into slices about 2-3 mm thick.
+Then, cut the slices into strips of the same width.
+Finally, cut the strips into small cubes of about 2-3 mm.
+Make sure the cubes are evenly sized so they cook evenly and give your dish a consistent texture.
+The brunoise onion is a versatile ingredient that can be used in sauces, stews, soups, and much more.

 brunoise-cutting-vegetables

-Cut Brunoise root
+Cut Brunoise carrot

 Cut Brunoise tomato